netscaler/netscaler-xds-adaptor/docs/istio-integration/rancher-provisioned-cluster.md

 **Certificate Signing Request Issue in an RKE cluster hosted on a cloud provider**

-Sometimes, an issue is reported in which even though the certificate signing request (CSR) is approved by the certificate controller, the certificate is not shown in the status.
+Sometimes, even though the certificate signing request (CSR) is approved by the certificate controller, the certificate is not shown in the status.
 This topic explains how to troubleshoot this issue in a Rancher managed Kubernetes cluster.

 - Environment: Kubernetes cluster created by RKE in a cloud provider.